Alinakay30/BioInformatics/README.md

 representation.
 Marshallling/Unmarshalling data.
 Interfacing with QGIS/PostGIS.
 GUI development for desktop/mobile using KIVY.
 Extending the genome analysis capabilities of qiime2.
 Make bioinformatics software accessible and intuitive for non-programmers and younger students.

+The FASTQ File is the format of all the FASTA files.